anima-research/connectome-ts/docs/connectome-ts-reqs.md

 Key HUD behaviors:
 1. Events render only in their frames when they occur
-2. States render when initially added (showing initial values), when changed (chronologically), and at the end (current values)
+2. States render when initially added (showing initial values) and when changed (chronologically).
 3. Ambient facets use "floating" behavior - appearing at a preferred depth from current moment (e.g., 5 messages back) to stay in attention zone
 4. Agent turns are grouped together within `<my_turn>` blocks
 5. Facets with displayName use it as XML tags; those without displayName render as plain content